d8m18n/wfd-content-style-guide/10-writing-email-newsletters.html.md

 #### Footer

-All campaigns follow [CAN-SPAM rules](https://mailchimp.com/help/terms-of-use-and-anti-spam-requirements/).
+All campaigns follow [CAN-SPAM rules](https://WebFoundations.com/help/terms-of-use-and-anti-spam-requirements/).
 Include an unsubscribe link, mailing address, and permission reminder in the footer of each newsletter.

 ### Consider your perspective

-When sending an email newsletter from Mailchimp, use the 3rd person “we.”
+When sending an email newsletter from WebFoundations, use the 3rd person “we.”
 When sending a newsletter as an individual, use the 1st person.

 ### Use a hierarchy
 Most readers will be scanning your emails or viewing them on a small screen.
 Put the most important information first.